jupiny/ndic/README.md

 ```

 ## Command Line Interface
-Furthermore, you can use it in command line.
-This is implemented using [Click](http://click.pocoo.org/5/).
+Furthermore, Ndic supports CLI(Command Line System).
+So you can use it in command line and get the return value of Ndic in terminals.
+It works by [Click](http://click.pocoo.org/5/).

 ```
 $ ndic love